fkrasnowski/ds/README.md

 `zod` works great with TypeScript and is super popular

-Why not form library like `veevalidate`?
+Why not form a library like `veevalidate`?

 I don't want to introduce another _state container_ for the form.
 Especially if the app has to be _backend proof_.
 What I use some sofisticated API?
 Like Apollo with the `cache`, or a WebSocket connection, server validation etc.

-\+ I want store this data for the session - would it be easy to do with library like `veevalidate`?
+\+ I want to store this data for the session - would it be easy to do with library like `veevalidate`?

-I have expirience with `veevalidate` and similar libraries.
+I have experience with `veevalidate` and similar libraries.
 And the reality is they're less flexible than a simple state manager like Pinia, where you can just use vue composables.
-I think it's better to integrate such library when you **already have** backend API defined, then it could help you streamline the work and strucutre the code
+I think it's better to integrate such library when you **already have** backend API defined, then it could help you streamline the work and structure the code

 ### Other Features

-### Session presistence
+### Session persistence

 Persisiting most user data could be as straightforward as storing in in a `SessionStorage`.
 However, there's one elephant in the room - **Avatar file**, it's to big to be stored in `SessionStorage`.